amir-arad/LARP-Conflicts-Table-Web-Client/memory-bank/progress.md

   - Outlined technical considerations for embedding models, chunking strategies, and vector database selection
   - Documented integration approaches with AI agent workflows
   - Established a plan for continuous improvement and maintenance
+- Updated system patterns to comply with modern architectural principles:
+  - Created three focused, practical documentation files:
+    - `docs/architecture/patterns/architectural-patterns.md` - Implementation guidelines for architectural patterns
+    - `docs/architecture/patterns/development-methodology.md` - Practical development principles
+    - `docs/architecture/patterns/testing-strategy.md` - Concrete testing approaches
+  - Updated supporting documentation:
+    - Updated `memory-bank/systemPatterns.md` with key implementation guidelines
+    - Updated `docs/architecture/patterns/README.md` to reflect the practical focus
+    - Updated `docs/architecture/README.md` to reference the new documents
+  - Ensured documentation focuses on actionable implementation guidelines rather than theoretical concepts

 ## Work in Progress

 - Monitoring for any additional documentation needs based on project evolution
+- Gradually implementing architectural principles in new features

 ## Next Steps

+1. Continue implementing the architectural principles in new features
+2. Gradually refactor existing code to align with the principles
+3. Develop more comprehensive examples of the principles in action
+4. Create training materials to help team members adopt the principles
-1. Implement a proof-of-concept RAG MCP server for document processing
+5. Implement a proof-of-concept RAG MCP server for document processing
-2. Experiment with different embedding models and chunking strategies
+6. Experiment with different embedding models and chunking strategies
-3. Implement basic semantic search functionality
+7. Implement basic semantic search functionality
-4. Integrate the RAG system with the documentation generation process
+8. Integrate the RAG system with the documentation generation process
-5. Expand the RAG API with more specialized tools and resources
+9. Expand the RAG API with more specialized tools and resources
-6. Add GraphViz installation for dependency graph generation
+10. Add GraphViz installation for dependency graph generation
-7. Integrate with CI/CD pipeline for automatic documentation generation
+11. Integrate with CI/CD pipeline for automatic documentation generation
-8. Add search functionality to the documentation website
+12. Add search functionality to the documentation website
-9. Add versioning for documentation
+13. Add versioning for documentation
-10. Add more JSDoc comments to the codebase
+14. Add more JSDoc comments to the codebase
-11. Consider creating additional documentation for testing strategies and implementation guides
+15. Consider creating additional documentation for testing strategies and implementation guides
-12. Keep documentation up-to-date with any new features or architectural changes
+16. Keep documentation up-to-date with any new features or architectural changes
-13. Continue following append-only strategy and synthesis-focused documentation rules
+17. Continue following append-only strategy and synthesis-focused documentation rules